daytonaio/enterprise-docs/src/content/docs/usage/account.md

 In the dashboard, navigate to your profile account icon and select **`Settings`** to manage integrations, preferences, and account actions.

-- **Git Providers**
+- **Identity Providers**

-    Manage permissions and connections to Git providers.
-Options include connecting to external Git services (e.g., Not connected) or self-managed Git environments.
+    Manage your connected accounts for the supported Identity Provider integrations.

 - **Default IDE**

-    Select the preferred code editor (IDE) for opening Workspaces.
+    Select your default code editor for opening Workspaces.

+- **Default Workspace Class**

+    Select the default amount of resources for new Workspaces.

 - **Dotfiles**

-    Specify the URL of a repository containing dotfiles.
+    Enter the URL of a repository that includes dotfiles.
 These files will be automatically cloned and applied in every Workspace.

 - **Theme Preference**